 What is covered and what is not covered is outlined in your vehicle’s owner manual.
 You should always read this section of the manual to refresh your memory before you take your vehicle in for what you believe will be a covered warranty service.

 Is your car problem covered under warranty?
-You can run it by a dealership mechanic at Just Answer below to see what they think.
-For more of the latest posts this next link takes you back to the auto repair information blog homepage from this article about automotive problems covered under warranty.
+You can run it by a dealership mechanic at Just Answer.com to see what they think.
+For more of the latest posts this next link takes you back to the auto repair information blog homepage.